 Here, $\Delta Q := \text{tr}\left[\hat{H}_R(\rho'_R - \rho_R) \right]$ is the heat transferred to the reservoir $R$, where $\hat{H}_R$ is the Hamiltonian of $R$, while $\rho'_R$ and $\rho_R$ denote the final and initial states of $R$, respectively.
 Moreover, $\Delta S := S(\rho_S) - S(\rho'_S)$ is the von Neumann entropy change between the initial state $\rho_S$ and the final state $\rho'_S$ of the system $S$.

 The violation observed in the squeezed thermal memory scenario arises precisely because assumption (ii) is not met: a STS is a nonequilibrium reservoir, not a standard Gibbs state.
-A similar violation of Landauer's principle has also been found when using certain pure states that share key characteristics with thermal states as a heat source \cite{Iyoda2017,Xu:2024xlx}.
 Therefore, the thought experimental violation does not contradict the rigorously derived principle but rather confirms its sensitivity to the nature of the thermal environment.

 Landauer's principle derives its significance from its universality: provided that the four assumptions are satisfied, the inequality \eqref{bound} holds universally, regardless of the specific system or interaction type.
 Additionally, as the von Neumann entropy remains invariant under unitary evolution, it cannot serve as an indicator of whether a system's evolution is reversible.
 In contrast, Landauer's principle provides a rigorous framework precisely for defining and calculating entropy production \cite{Batalhao2015,Landi:2020bsq}, which is the key quantity that measures the irreversibility of quantum interactions.
 The discrepancy between the two sides of equation \eqref{bound} exactly equals the entropy production, which can be decomposed into the mutual information between $S$ and $R$ and the relative entropy between the initial and final states of $R$.
 This observation is also directly related to the fluctuation theorem \cite{Esposito2009}.
 Landauer's principle converts quantum correlations in a bipartite system into computable physical quantities associated with each subsystem.
 This decomposition emphasises how the principle bridges information theory and thermodynamics, providing a clear metric for energy dissipation during processes like information erasure.